 Our compensation committee reviews and either approves, on behalf of the Board of Directors, or recommends to the Board of Directors for approval, (i) annual salaries, bonuses, and other compensation for our executive officers, and (ii) individual equity awards for our employees and executive officers.
 Our compensation committee also oversees our compensation policies and practices.
-Our compensation committee met seven times during fiscal 2007.
-Our compensation committee may from time to time establish a subcommittee to perform any action required to be performed by a committee of "non-employee directors" pursuant to Rule 16b-3 under the Securities Exchange Act of 1934 and "outside directors" pursuant to Rule 162(m) under the Internal Revenue Code.
+Our compensation committee to perform any action required to be performed by a committee of "non-employee directors" pursuant to Rule 16b-3 under the Securities Exchange Act of 1934 and "outside directors" pursuant to Rule 162(m) under the Internal Revenue Code.